kalaitzi-gif/DSCI510FinalProject/README.md

 **Code Running Procedure**

 In the terminal, navigate to the directory where the project folder is located.
-This can be done by utilizing the 'cd' terminal command, which stands for 'change directory'.
+This can be done by utilizing the "cd" terminal command, which stands for "change directory".
 For example, to navigate to the directory where this project is located, one could type the following command into the terminal ("cd" followed by file path):

 "cd /Users/mariakalaitzidis/Documents/USC/Fall2025Courses/DSCI510/FinalProject/MP_FinalProject"

 **For each required code block of this project, one would navigate to the following directories in the terminal**

 **1.)
-To retrieve and run 'get_data.py', navigate to the following directory using the path below:**
+To retrieve and run "get_data.py", navigate to the following directory using the path below:**

 "cd /Users/mariakalaitzidis/Documents/USC/Fall2025Courses/DSCI510/FinalProject/MP_FinalProject/data/raw"

-To run the 'get_data.py' file, type the following in the terminal ("python", followed by the file you wish to run):
+To run the "get_data.py" file, type the following in the terminal ("python", followed by the file you wish to run):

 "python get_data.py"

 **2.)
-To retrieve and run 'clean_data.py', navigate to the following directory using the path below:**
+To retrieve and run "clean_data.py", navigate to the following directory using the path below:**

 "cd /Users/mariakalaitzidis/Documents/USC/Fall2025Courses/DSCI510/FinalProject/MP_FinalProject/data/processed"

-To run the 'clean_data.py' file, type the following in the terminal ("python", followed by the file you wish to run):
+To run the "clean_data.py" file, type the following in the terminal ("python", followed by the file you wish to run):

 "python clean_data.py"

 **3.)
-To retrieve and run 'run_analysis.py', navigate to the following directory using the path below:**
+To retrieve and run "run_analysis.py", navigate to the following directory using the path below:**

 "cd /Users/mariakalaitzidis/Documents/USC/Fall2025Courses/DSCI510/FinalProject/MP_FinalProject/src"

-To run the 'run_analysis.py' file, type the following in the terminal ("python", followed by the file you wish to run):
+To run the "run_analysis.py" file, type the following in the terminal ("python", followed by the file you wish to run):

 "python run_analysis.py"

 **4.)
-To retrieve and run 'visualize_results.py', navigate to the following directory using the path below**
+To retrieve and run "visualize_results.py", navigate to the following directory using the path below**

 "cd /Users/mariakalaitzidis/Documents/USC/Fall2025Courses/DSCI510/FinalProject/MP_FinalProject/src"

-To run the 'visualize_results.py' file, type the following in the terminal ("python", followed by the file you wish to run):
+To run the "visualize_results.py" file, type the following in the terminal ("python", followed by the file you wish to run):

 "python visualize_results.py"